writethedocs/www/docs/include/conf/virtual/welcome-wagon.rst

   and test interest in a conference proposal idea.
 - If you are interested in giving a lightning talk, be prepared!
   Read our `guide to lightning talks <https://www.writethedocs.org/conf/{{ shortcode }}/{{ year }}/lightning-talks/>`__.
+- Sign-ups for Lightning Talks will open on Sunday at the start of Writing Day, close a while before the first session to allow us to select talks, and then reopen right after the Monday Lightning Talk session.
 - Watch the conference chat and your browser window for an announcement that Lightning Talk sign-ups have opened and for directions on how to sign up.
 - If you are selected to speak, one of the Organizers will contact you with more information.